simon-1729/myproject/README.md

 ### This is a first draft of an API service Gateway for system of microservices.
 As such it has a dependency on the [ModernJava app](https://github.com/CodePeeler/modernjava.git).
 The url may be configured in the myapp.py.
-However, the recommended usecase is to avail of Docker Compose and spin-all dependencies.
+However, the recommended usecase is to avail of Docker Compose and spin-up all dependencies.

 ### Activate the virtual environment.